 Buying or Selling a Property with Access

 Access is one of the most unique and diverse companies in the Lakeside area.
 Our website presence shows you the time, effort and dedication we put into our work, not only with our online content but with or rental and sales clients.
 Access started with rentals back in 2009, quickly jumping to the number #1 resource in the market.
 Due to our experience and work ethic, many of our rental clients requested our services for buying and selling property.
-In 2016 Access became an agent of Lloyd Real Estate, opening the doors for our sales clients and paving our way to providing the same great service for potential home buyers and sellers.
+In 2016 Access became a member of the Chapala MLS, opening the doors for our sales clients and paving our way to providing the same great service for potential home buyers and sellers.

 Many people who first visit the Lake Chapala area fall in love with the people, culture and the community, the initial reaction is to rent or immediately buy property, however renting before you buy is always the smart move, since studying the different communities along the Lake and the due diligence process takes time Our specialty is to help our clients find a great rental while they look for the perfect property to buy.
 Since this gives you enough time in finding the home that fits your needs and to research the right location where you want to purchase.